“Connectivity is productivity”

 Net Worth: Unknown

-As the pioneer of mobile phone revolution in developing countries here are some less known yet interesting facts about the architect of a close and connected Bangladesh on his 57th birth anniversary.
+As the pioneer of mobile phone revolution in developing countries, here are some less known yet interesting facts about the architect of a close and connected Bangladesh on his 59th birth anniversary.

-1. Being a Bangladeshi he earned his graduation from Swarthmore College and MBA from Wharton School of the University of Pennsylvania.
+1. Being a Bangladeshi, he earned his graduation from Swarthmore College and MBA from Wharton School of the University of Pennsylvania.
 He dreamt of an innovative venture of development in the emergent countries.
 The concept of Grameenphone was evolved when the visionary faced some hard times tried connecting his computer in New York City and his childhood experience in 1971 of losing a day in search of a doctor in another village.
-His experience culminated in the conception of Grameenphone in 1993 and he co-founded the venture in 1995.
+His experience culminated in the conception of Grameenphone in 1993 when only 1% of Americans were using mobile phones and he co-founded the venture in 1995.

 2. In the initial days of Grameenphone, a group of Americans backed the project with $1.65 million and later after eight years sold them to get $33 million.
 Grameenphone stockholders include Telenor, Grameen Telecom, and Marubeni now.